 There are several stages in B2B relationships.
 Let’s try to outline those and add some best practices for businesses looking for technology services providers:

 Client and Contractor must find each other somehow.
 There are several ways to do it.

 - Google search.
 Use Google and find relevant information there.
-Usually, Google query will lead to a blog or website.
-Make sure to explore the content written on a site, ensure the information listed in the blog is up-to-date and relevant.
+Make sure to explore the content written on a site, and ensure the information listed in the blog is up-to-date and relevant.
 Try to google it as well, see if it is not stolen.
-Check portfolio examples, not everything is listed in a public portfolio due to confidential agreements, but there must be some cases and something relevant to your idea.
+Check portfolio examples, not everything is listed in a public portfolio due to confidential agreements, but there must be some cases and something relevant to your needs.

 - B2B Reviews and Rating platforms.
 Clutch or Goodfirms are trendy, and there you will find many businesses with actual reviews and ratings.
 Reputation is everything, so try to work with those who care about it.

 - Freelance websites.
 One of the most popular websites is Upwork.
 It is harder to find big companies there, but it is really easy to find a small team that can develop your idea for a reasonable price.

 - First Contact